maxwell-01/MaxAndHannahPortfolio/max-hannah-portfolio-nextjs/README.md

 ## Setup

+- This project was built with Node version 18.16.0
+- run `npm install` to install the dependencies

 The following are required before you can run the application:

 -   Open the `.env.local` file at the root of the project and populate the keys.
 Request keys from repo own if you